 Wooden Kitset Sheds

 Wooden sheds are typically the sturdiest and strongest sheds, which means they’re likely to be more durable, be able to take a few knocks and last for many years.
-Wooden sheds are also the easiest to work on, you can easily hang hooks for your tools by simply screwing into the timber framing or plywood walls as long as the walls are at least 12mm thick it will be strong enough to hold your garden tools.
+Our wood & tool sheds are also the easiest to work on, you can easily hang hooks for your tools by simply screwing into the timber framing or plywood walls as long as the walls are at least 12mm thick it will be strong enough to hold your garden tools.
 Be sure to look at the size of the timber framing used when comparing prices of timber sheds as one with 50mm framing will not be as strong as a shed with 150mm framing!

 Wooden walls in your garden shed will help prevent condensation as timber is a natural insulator.
 A wooden shed is likely to be warmer and dryer which is great if you have expensive tools or gear you don’t want to get damp.